-What’s a framework?
+What’s a web framework?

-A framework is a web development tool that is usually an application or a set of models that allow for agile application development using a series of already-created libraries or functions.
+A web framework is a web development tool that is usually an application or a set of models that allow for agile application development using a series of already-created libraries or functions.

-Should we bet on using frameworks?
+Should we use frameworks?

 1. The code is organized right from the start

-The order and control over the code and the files are much better thanks to using frameworks.
+The order and control over the code and the files are much better, thanks to using frameworks.
 When you install a framework for PHP or any other programming language, they already include a defined structure.

 It’s a way of maintaining a degree of organization for finding the files you need quickly and is very useful when the software starts to age and has gone through many different developers.
 By following the same rules, the information is more organized, and it’s easier to locate files.

-2. You don’t reinvent the wheel
+2. You don’t have to reinvent the wheel

 As we previously stated, frameworks provide solutions to most of the common problems that come up in web app development.

-All existing frameworks have a set of functions
+All existing frameworks have a set of functions for:

-- MVC (Model View Controller) Architecture.
+MVC (Model View Controller) Architecture.

-- Directory Structures and Module Files.
+Directory Structures and Module Files.

-- Request and Answer Management, (POST, GET, WebServices).
+Request and Answer Management (POST, GET, WebServices).

-- Form and data validation management.
+Form and data validation management.

-- Location and multilingual management.
+Location and multilingual management

-3. MVC (Model - View - Controller) Architecture
+3. MVC Architecture (Model - View - Controller)

 Although it may seem like it, we’re not talking in gibberish.
 The Model-View-Controller pattern gets used in PHP applications for many reasons:

-- Model: this is in charge of presenting the structure of your data, it usually gets done using interfaces with the same databases.
+Model: this is in charge of presenting the structure of your data; it usually gets done using interfaces with the same databases.

-- Controller: controls the request that a user makes, communicating with the Model (database) and shows us the View (HTML).
+Controller: controls the request that a user makes, communicating with the Model (database) and shows us the View (HTML).

-4. You don’t have to worry about security; the framework helps you out
+4. You don’t have to worry about security; the framework helps you out with that

 5. Community protection and support